domsinclair/PinegrowBits/basicsite.md

 ![image Terminal Window](./images/tutorial1/img3.jpg)

 The next step is to add the Tailwind configuration file.
+We can use a crafty little trick here and add another configuration file that we're going to need for the PostCSS at the same time.
 At the command prompt type the following.

-`npx tailwindcss init `
+`npx tailwindcss init -p`

 You should now see the tailwind.config.js file in your project.